Professional and short courses

 The course focuses on science communication contexts, but the taught skills will be relevant to anyone wanting to conduct social research using both quantitative and qualitative methods, as well as those seeking to the skills to evaluate public engagement initiatives.
 You will examine topics including methodologies for research, how to design a research project, criticality in research, ethics, and how to share research effectively.
 Research methods covered will include secondary and desk-based research, experimental approaches, questionnaires and surveys, content and discourse analysis, observations, interviews and focus groups, as well as social media analytics and analysis.

 The module will be taught through 20 weeks of online content, including four private study weeks.
-Course dates run from 7 September 2020 to 25 January 2021.
-The assessment, due on 1 February 2021, comprises two elements – a 3,000-word critical appraisal and a 15-minute narrated presentation.
-On successful completion of the assessment you will receive transferrable credits (ECTS).
+Course dates run from 6 September 2021 to 24 January 2022.
+The assessment comprises two elements – a 3,000-word critical appraisal (due 8 February 2022) and a 15-minute narrated presentation (due 22 February 2022).
+On successful completion of the assessment, you will receive transferrable credits (ECTS).

 Topics covered include: